ft-interactive/g-xaxisdate/README.md

 From Jun 1 2017 to June 6 2017, with no minor axis

 <b>Note</b> This axis is only suitable for single daily values and not hourly values such as a share price.
-This will result is 'dead-space'.
+This will result is 'dead-time'.
 Use to come

 ```
 const myXAxis = xaxisDate();//sets up yAxis